shaharoded/Israel-Palestine-War-Reddit-Analysis/README.md

 # Related Work: Stance Detection
 For users interested in classifying the political affiliation of social media comments, I recommend my related project: [Israel-Palestine Political Affiliation Text Classification](https://github.com/shaharoded/Israel-Palestine-Political-Affiliation-Text-Classification).
-This study focuses on building a scalable machine learning pipeline to classify comments into Pro-Israel, Pro-Palestinian, and Undefined categories, starting with an unlabeled raw dataset.
-The classifier leverages advanced contextual embeddings, automated tagging, and fine-tuned classification models such as SVM and XGBoost.
-This project serves as a complementary tool for deeper classification and benchmarking in ideological discourse analysis, and is also aplying it's predictions on this project's dataset in order to be able to create it's comparative analysis between the 2 groups (Pro-Israel vs. Pro-Palestine).
+This study focuses on building a scalable Deep Learning and Machine Learning pipeline to classify comments into Pro-Israel, Pro-Palestinian, and Undefined categories, starting with the unlabeled raw dataset from Kaggle.
+The classifier leverages advanced contextual embeddings using a fine tuned DistilBERT, automated tagging, and optimized classification models such as SVM and XGBoost.
+This project serves as a complementary tool for deeper classification and benchmarking in ideological discourse analysis, and the pipeline developed there is also used to classify the comment's stance, which is the key to this dashboard comparative analysis between the 2 groups (Pro-Israel vs. Pro-Palestine).